YihaoHu/Applied-Scientist-Researcher-Prep/README.md

 # Applied Scientist/Researcher Prep
-#### If you find some contents are incorrect or not properly cited, please email me via yihaohu0523@gmail.com.
+#### If you notice any incorrect information or improperly cited content, please feel free to email me at yihaohu0523@gmail.com.